Support for International Students

 You will also be invited to a welcome event where you will meet the staff, given a tour of the College and enjoy a buffet meal with students from other countries.
 Please remember that most people will feel very nervous when they first arrive, but you will have the chance to meet new friends.

 Don't worry, it's natural.
 Within the friendly and caring environment of Boston College you can be sure there will always be a member of staff available to help or listen.
-Our dedicated Student Support Network includes Counsellors, Student Support Officers and Careers Advisers.
+Our dedicated Learner Support Network includes Counsellors, Learner Support Officers and Careers Advisers.
 There is also a dedicated International Team who are there to help with day-to-day matters.

 An all-inclusive trips package is offered at the start of the academic year which for example, includes, day trips to Cambridge, Lincoln, Nottingham, York, and activities such as ice skating, paint balling and Chinese New Year celebrations.